Link Search Menu Expand Document

 notes:

-- Member of a scrum team that created and maintained a variety of developer tooling and infrastructure.
+- Worked on a Development Experience team that created and maintained a variety of developer tooling and infrastructure, gaining a unique perspective on usability that continues to shape my tooling designs today.

 - Contributed to a remote development solution, including a custom Kubernetes service to lease EC2s and a python tool to build/develop/test the product remotely (rather than on your own machine).